mbabynames search ✿

 Livia Clio

-The meaning of Livia is "noble and strong"; Clio is "glory".
+The meaning of Livia is "olive tree"; Clio is "glory".
 There is a natural balance between the two.
 At 2 syllables, Livia needs a shorter middle to stay balanced.
 Clio does that.

 Livia Dione

-Livia ("noble and strong") with Dione ("divine queen").
+Livia ("olive tree") with Dione ("divine queen").
 Together the name has two layers: the first name brings one quality, the middle name another.
 At 2 syllables, Livia needs a shorter middle to stay balanced.
 Dione does that.

 Livia Freya

-Livia, meaning "noble and strong", pairs with Freya, meaning "noble woman".
+Livia, meaning "olive tree", pairs with Freya, meaning "noble woman".
 The meanings point in complementary directions.
 Freya (1 syllable) provides a firm close after the longer Livia.

 Livia Sia